-We try to figure out what is the probability of the coefficients satisfy the conditions in Theorem \ref{thm-1-1}, and illustrate it when the dimension \(n=1\).
-We perform a numerical experiment using the software Mathematica\footnote{Codes are available in \href{https://github.com/PengchengXieLSEC/distance-reduction}{https://github.com/PengchengXieLSEC/distance-reduction}.} to compute the integral for various values of $m$ and $\varepsilon$.
-Specifically, we compute the integral over ${\omega}_2$ and $\tilde{\omega}_2$ separately in the ranges \([0,m\omega_1]\) and \([0,m\tilde{\omega}_1]\), where \(m\) is a non-negative real coefficient.
-We then divided the result by $m^2 \omega_1 \tilde{\omega}_1$ to represent the probability, i.e.,
+\begin{example} We figure out the probability that the coefficients satisfy the conditions in Theorem \ref{thm-1-1} and illustrate the 1-dimensional case.
+We perform a numerical experiment using the software Mathematica (Version 13.3)\footnote{Codes are available in \href{https://github.com/PengchengXieLSEC/distance-reduction}{https://github.com/PengchengXieLSEC/distance-reduction}.} to compute the integral of a boolean expression giving the probability measure for different values of $q$ and $\revc{\rho}$.
+Specifically, we compute the integral over ${\omega}_2$ and $\tilde{\omega}_2$ separately in the ranges \([0,q\omega_1]\) and \([0,q\tilde{\omega}_1]\), where \(q\) is a non-negative real coefficient.
+We then divided the result by $q^2 \omega_1 \tilde{\omega}_1$ to represent the probability, i.e.,

 where \(\text{Boole}(\cdot)\) denotes the 0/1-output Boolean function.
-Notice that in this example, we define the constants $\nabla^2 Q = -1$, $\nabla^2 f = -2$, $\omega_1 = 3$, $\tilde{\omega}_1 = 3$, $\kappa = -2$, and \( m= 10^{-3}, 10^{-2}, 10^{-1}, 1, 10, 10^2, 10^3. \)
+Notice that in this example, we define the constants $\nabla^2 Q = -1$, $\nabla^2 f = -2$, $\omega_1 = 3$, $\tilde{\omega}_1 = 3$, $\kappa = -2$, and \( q= 10^{-3}, 10^{-2}, 10^{-1}, 1, 10, 10^2, 10^3. \)

 \end{example}